Mavs’ Dirk Nowitzki Weighs- in on Statue in Dallas

 Dirk Nowitzki on Having a Statue at the American Airlines Center in Dallas

-Last month, Nowitzki was a guest on the Ben and Skin Show on 97.1 The Eagle [KEGL-FM] and discussed the statue that Mavericks’ owner Mark Cuban is making in honor of his 20 plus seasons in the city.
+Last month, Nowitzki was a guest on the Ben and Skin Show on 97.1 The Eagle [KEGL-FM] and discussed the statue that Mavericks’ owner Mark Cuban announced in honor, after his 20 plus seasons in the city.

 “Of course, I know that’s happening, and that’s super sweet, and I’m obviously super appreciative and humbled by it.
 Obviously, my team wants to help and Holger [Geschwindner] I, obviously, want to stay out of that project,” said Nowitzki.
 “I’m not going to be ‘oh, my nose is a little too big.’
 I think I want to stay out of that, but of course, my team will be heavily involved with the Mavericks, and I’m, of course, super appreciative that is something that’s even happening.”